Open NowMixed

 What is the Afghanistan Inquiry Legal Assistance Scheme?

 The Afghanistan Inquiry Legal Assistance Scheme is a mixed grant offered by Attorney-General's Department in Australia.
 The Afghanistan Inquiry Legal Assistance Scheme funds reasonable legal representation and disbursement costs for current and former Australian Defence Force members involved in criminal investigations or prosecutions arising from the Afghanistan Inquiry.
-It supports legal advice, defence of charges, and giving evidence in related proceedings.
+Assistance covers legal advice, defence of charges, and giving evidence in court related to AFP or Office of the Special Investigator matters.

 2